Tuesday, March 10, 2026

 Once the jet passed us, we just turned onto the runway and Ben gunned it.
 We were off the ground pretty quick.
 As you can image, the views were amazing.
 We turned nearly due west toward the mountains and within minutes we had mountain peaks all around us.

 Koren answered but said she couldn't see much.
 It was too pixelated.
-I held the camera real steady to let it fill in details then she said "HOLY HECK" that is so cool.
+I held the camera very steady to let it fill in details then she said "HOLY HECK" that is so cool.
 We were just passing a mountain peak.
 It felt like it was 100 feet out the window.
 The signal kept weakening as we talked and eventually it died without saying goodbye, but I was happy.

 Our Ship to cruise Milford Sound